Do Golf Carts Need License Plates? (Everything to Know)

 To be legal on a public road, here is a list of features every golf cart must have:

-- Beaches: whether private or public, only when expressly permitted by local ordinance.
+• Beaches: private or public, only when expressly permitted by local ordinance.

-- Intersections: only where intersections lie inside 35 mph zones in all directions
+• Intersections: only where corners lie inside 35 mph zones in all directions

-I’m unconvinced that po-po can or will nail you for driving between parking and a golf course exceeding a distance of two miles apart, but, as they say, better safe than sorry.
+I’m unconvinced that po-po can or will nail you for driving between parking and a golf course exceeding two miles apart, but, as they say, better safe than sorry.

 How do you put a license plate on a golf cart?